• Skip to main content

 My Love Affair with Breakfast Casseroles 😍

-This breakfast casserole recipe is just a little bit of this and a little bit of that.
-An egg bake of sorts.
+This recipe serves as a base guideline for you.
+Use whatever bread, veggies, and cheese combo you have - unlike French toast casserole, there are no rules!
+This leftover buns casserole is just a little bit of this and a little bit of that.
 Use what you have.
-Nothing fancy or fussy but is destined to be yummy every single time.
+Nothing fancy or fussy, but it is destined to be yummy every single time.

 ingredients needed for Kitchen Sink Breakfast Casserole